Hitting the Numbers, Part 2: The Shrinkage Factor

-If a third party, such as an entrepreneur, hired the tool maker, he seldom pays for any additional dimensional changes.
-In his mind, he hired the tool maker to build a mold to produce a part according to his drawing.
+If a third party, such as an entrepreneur, hired the toolmaker, he seldom pays for any additional dimensional changes.
+In his mind, he hired the toolmaker to build a mold to produce a part according to his drawing.
 Failure to meet that obligation can quickly turn ugly.
-I have seen several brand-new cavity and core sets tossed in the garbage to avoid expensive attorney’s fees, and I have received numerous molds pulled from other tool shops by their disgruntled owners.
+I have seen several brand-new cavities and core sets tossed in the garbage to avoid expensive attorney’s fees, and I have received numerous molds pulled from other tool shops by their disgruntled owners.
 This is why it’s so important to discuss any concerns with the customer up front and add a line item on the quotation for the possible cost and lead time of any size adjustments after the initial sampling.

 Even if the part design is fairly simple, if the tolerances are tight and the material is semi-crystalline or glass filled, the customer should be informed of your concerns.
-If he’s not happy about it, offer some of the options mentioned here and remind him that everyone will have the same problem.
-You’re just being professional and letting him know the reality of the situation up front.
-Another tool maker or molder might surprise him with the bad news three months from now, after the mold is built and sampled.
+If they’re not happy about it, offer some of the options mentioned here and remind them that everyone will have the same problem.
+You’re just being professional and letting them know the reality of the situation up front.
+Another toolmaker or molder might surprise them with the bad news three months from now after the mold is built and sampled.
 Nobody wins in that scenario.

-Lastly, don’t forget that parts made from some semi-crystalline materials like PE, PP, or acetal will slowly continue to shrink for weeks before reaching their final size.
-Wait at least 24 to 48 hr before performing a full article inspection.
+Lastly, don’t forget that parts made from some semi-crystalline materials like PE, PP or acetal will slowly continue to shrink for weeks before reaching their final size.
+Wait for at least 24-48 hours before performing a full article inspection.
 Conversely, nylon parts will continue to grow and get stronger as they absorb moisture until they reach their saturation point.
 Nylon parts need to be “water conditioned” for a few days before taking any measurements or performing any functional testing.